tide-foundation/tidecloak-client-nextJS/README.md

 ## 4. Set up Quorum-enabled Authorization

-To secure your realm against the highest cyber-threath, compromised-insider, set up provable Identity Governance and Administration on your realm (**IGA** for short).
+To secure your realm against the highest cyber-threat, compromised-insider, set up provable Identity Governance and Administration on your realm (**IGA** for short).
 This step will achieve two important goals: protecting the realm's authority key with Ineffable Cryptography (where no one will ever hold), and restrict changes to only ones approved by a quorum of Tide-protected admins.
-For a complete step-by-step guide on setting it up securely, read more [here](https://github.com/tide-foundation/tidecloak-client-nextJS/blob/main/SetupIGA.md).
+For a complete step-by-step guide on setting it up securely, read [here](https://github.com/tide-foundation/tidecloak-client-nextJS/blob/main/SetupIGA.md).

 For a quick-guide, follow these steps: